 |n with acute accent||ń||0144|

 |n with tilde||ñ||00F1|

-3.3 The first and the last character of the domain name must be a letter or a digit.
+3.3 The first and last character in the domain name must be a letter or a digit.

 3.4 The domain name must not be identical to a registered domain name.

-3.5 Certain domain names are reserved or prohibited and may not be registered.
+3.5 Some domain names are reserved or prohibited and cannot be registered.
 See the list of domain names that cannot be registered (Appendix A).

-4. Additional requirements for the geographical second-level domains and category second-level domains
+4. Additional requirements for the geographic name tree and category domains

-4.2 Category second-level domains are used to gather groups of domain name holders which have particular characteristics in common.
-For these domains, additional rules apply.
-See the list of category second-level domains in the table below, as well as additional rules for the category domains (Appendix C).
+4.2 Category domains are used to assemble subscriber groups that have a certain commonality.
+Additional rules apply for these domains.
+See the list of category domains in the table below, as well as additional rules for the category domains (Appendix C).